 - Helps raise everyone’s skill level as pairs learn tricks from each other.

-- Reduces the number of places where only person understands what’s going on.
+- Reduces the number of places where only one person understands what’s going on.

-- Fewer bugs – about 15% fewer according to a study by Alistair Cockburn and Laurie Williams (PDF or HTML)
+- Fewer bugs – about 15% fewer according to a study by Alistair Cockburn and Laurie Williams (PDF)

 One point which Jeff definitely has right – it’s hard work.
 Pairing for eight hours a day is not an option.
 Most pairs work in two-hour blocks twice a day.
 For a more detailed article see Jeff Langr: Pair Programming Observations

 So, Jeff, if you want to discover the benefits of pairing in person (or over a remote connection) give me a shout and we will arrange something.